 After two days of channelling Tomb Raider actress, Angelina Jolie, I was ready to escape the hordes and find a little peace and quiet in the Cambodian countryside.
 I wanted an authentic taste of the real Khmer lifestyle and what better way to see the villages, farms and some more temple ruins, than a sunrise horse ride!

 Like many Asian countries, agriculture plays an important role in Cambodia.
-More than 70 percent of the population is engaged within the industry, especially rice paddy farming which is the stable food.
+More than 70 percent of the population is engaged in the industry, especially rice paddy farming which is the stable food.

 Weaving my way through the lush green paddy fields, farmers were already planting rice seedlings, ankle deep in slushy mud.
 I passed small children on their way to school who waved and greeted me in their “best” English.
 Large, white oxen pulled old wooden wagons, carrying people, chickens in cages and timber along the well-worn tracks to villages in the distance.